-We welcomed our new customers and colleagues from YMCA’s Macey Heights Community Hub in February 2021.
+We welcomed our new clients and colleagues from YMCA’s Macey Heights Community Hub in February 2021.

-We’ve checked in with our new customers to see how they found the process.
+We’ve checked in with our new clients to see how they found the process.

 Jim and Marie